ananya343B/pes_asic_class/README.md

 2) read_liberty - reads .lib file
 3) write_verilog - writes out netlist file

-Netlist is a representation of design in the form of standard cells.

 ##### Verify the synthesis

 ![Screenshot from 2023-08-27 16-37-08](https://github.com/ananya343B/pes_asic_class/assets/142582353/5b7e7fa2-3d88-4648-be9f-3030ffc81d2f)

+Netlist and testbench is fed to the iverilog simulator.
+A vcd file is generated which is fed to gtkwave simulator.

 Stimulus must be the same as output observed during RTL simulation.

 Set of primary inputs and outputs will be the same as RTL.
 Same testbench can be used for synthesized netlist.

+##### Introduction to Logic synthesis